sarah-fitzgerald/pands-project-2021/README.md

     data.head()
 ```

-This next section add text to title and subtitle the information in the .txt file
+The file = text adds the sentences, information, and spaces to the .txt file.

 ```sh
     print ("Analysis Summary", file = text)